THE CHEF

 Chef Jackson was recognized by the South Bend Tribune in the 2021 class of South Bend's 40 Under 40.
 The publication states: "the 15th annual "40 Under 40" represents some of the brightest talents in the region.
 Honorees, chosen by a committee formed by the South Bend Regional Chamber, are recognized for the achievements in their careers and their contributions to community.
 The eight-person selection committee, comprised of local business leaders, reviewed more than 180 nominations this year. "

-Additionally, Laquisha takes great pleasure serving as the Hospitality Leader at her church.
-She possesses a strong passion for helping families who suffer from food insecurities, which inspired her to start Hope for the Hungry, a non-profit dedicated to addressing the needs of the hungry in Michiana.
+Additionally, Laquisha takes great pleasure in serving as the Hospitality Leader at her church.
+She has a strong passion for helping families who suffer from food insecurity, which inspired her to start Hope for the Hungry, a nonprofit dedicated to addressing the needs of the hungry in Michiana.